What’s the best VA loan rate today?

-The best way to know if you’re eligible is to receive a Certificate of Eligibility (COE).
-This is not a loan approval, but a document that shows lenders you are eligible for the program.
+The best way to start the VA loan process is to get a Certificate of Eligibility (COE).
+This is not a loan approval, but rather a document that shows lenders you are eligible for the program.

-If you’ve been denied due to a low score, shop around.
-You might be surprised that you can easily be approved at one lender but not another.
+If you’ve been denied due to a lower credit score, shop around with different mortgage lenders.
+You might be surprised that you can easily get approved by one lender but not another.

 Start with VA loan specialists

 Referrals from friends are often a good starting point.
 Our review of top nationwide VA lenders might help, too.
 Choose a lender and loan officer that do a lot of VA loans — you don’t want someone who is going to forget a crucial step or gets “stuck” on a unique aspect of your loan file.
 Select at least two or three top lenders and get a written quote “Loan Estimate") from all the lenders on the same day.
 Compare their rates and fees.

 Lowest rates vs. lowest upfront fees

 You will have to decide which is more important to you: the lowest rate or the lowest lender fees.
 Paying fewer upfront fees usually results in a higher rate.
 Or, you can choose a lower interest rate and pay more upfront for it.
 This strategy should pay off over the life of the loan if you stay in the home for decades.